 - (2) Employed as President and Chief Executive Officer of the Company, on an interim basis, since September 14, 2000.
 Mr. Sullivan was paid a base salary of \$300,000 over the six-month term of his employment agreement, ended March 14, 2001.
-Since expiration of that employment agreement, he has continued to serve at the same base salary. - (3) Mr. Sullivan is eligible for a cash bonus in an amount up to 70% of the base salary he received under his employment agreement (i.e. up to \$210,000).
-Any such bonus will be determined by the Compensation Committee based 25% each upon the following four factors measured at the termination of his employment: achievement of cost reductions; achievement of operating cash flows; completion of financing arrangements relating to the Florida hotel project; and satisfactory and timely divestiture of assets identified by the Board of Directors. - (4) Served as President and Chief Executive Officer of the Company from July 29, 2000 until September 14, 2000.

-(5) The following persons were awarded the following numbers of shares of restricted stock pursuant to the 1997 Omnibus Plan, to vest in three annual increments beginning on the second anniversary of the date of grant, subject to the Company meeting certain performance targets in 2000:
+Since expiration of that employment agreement, he has continued to serve at the same base salary.
+[SDH: Confirm via TJS]. - Mr. Sullivan is eligible for a cash bonus in an amount up to 70% of the base salary he received under his employment agreement (i.e. up to \$210,000).
+Any such bonus will be determined by the Compensation Committee based 25% each upon the following four factors measured at the termination of his employment: achievement of cost reductions; achievement of operating cash flows; completion of financing arrangements relating to the Florida hotel project; and satisfactory and timely divestiture of assets identified by the board of directors. - (4) Served as President and Chief Executive Officer of the Company from July 29, 2000 until September 14, 2000. - (5) The following persons were awarded the following numbers of shares of restricted stock pursuant to the 1997 Omnibus Plan, to vest in three annual increments beginning on the first anniversary of grant, subject to the Company meeting certain performance targets in 2000:

-7,500 shares
+E.K.
+Gaylord, II 7,500 shares

-7,500 shares
+Terry E. London 7,500 shares

-3,500 shares
+David B. Jones 3,500 shares

-2,000 shares

-2,000 shares
+Carl W. Kornmeyer 2,000 shares

-50,000 shares
+Tim DuBois 50,000 shares

 In the cases of Messrs.
-Gaylord, Jones, Kornmeyer, and Bradley, the Company did not meet the performance target required for 2000 and therefore all of the shares of restricted stock granted to those persons were cancelled as of December 31, 2000.
+Gaylord, Jones, and Kornmeyer, the Company did not meet the performance target required for 2000 and therefore all of the shares of restricted stock granted to those persons were cancelled as of December 31, 2000.
 In the case of Mr. London, upon his departure from the Company, the Compensation Committee canceled the specified performance-based vesting conditions for his restricted stock, which caused those shares to vest immediately without restriction.
 In the case of Mr. DuBois, upon his departure from the Company, his shares of restricted stock were cancelled pursuant to the terms of his restricted stock agreement.

-- (6) Employed as President and Chief Executive Officer of the Company until July 28, 2000. - (7) These options were terminated effective July 28, 2000 as a result of Mr. London's departure from the Company. - (8) Includes \$29,090 in moving expenses. - (9) Employed by the Company on April 24, 2000. - (10) Includes \$52,995 in moving expenses.
+- (6) Employed as President and Chief Executive Officer of the Company until July 28, 2000. - (7) Includes a car valued at \$33,000 provided to Mr. London as part of his severance package. - (8) These options terminated effective July 28, 2000 pursuant to Mr.

-NAME
+London's departure from the Company.

-- (11) Served as an executive officer of the Company until May 9, 2000. - (12) Employed as President of the Creative Content Group from February 15, 2000 until September 8, 2000. - (13) Effective September 13, 2000, Mr. DuBois' options were terminated as a result of his departure from the Company.
+- (9) Includes \$1,000,000 in severance pay. - (10) Includes \$39,132 in moving expenses. - (11) Employed by the Company on April 24, 2000. - (12) Includes \$52,995 in moving expenses. - (13) Employed as President of the Creative Content Group from February 15, 2000 until September 8, 2000. - (14) Effective September 13, 2000, Mr. DuBois' options were terminated as a result of his departure from the Company. - (15) Includes \$520,000 deferred signing bonus.